trihatmaja/home-assistant-addon/README.md

-# addon-prometheus
+# Prometheus Addon

-hassio prometheus server addon
+This is the Hass.io addon repository for Prometheus Server.
+For the Prometheus source please go to [prometheus](https://github.com/prometheus/prometheus)